fusioninventory/documentation/docs/ FusionInventory_tasks/esxinventory/index.md

 ![](../../assets/tasks/esxinventory/01_inventory-ESX.png)

+!!! warning
-{% include warning.html param="Since some account credentials will be send by the agent, we strongly recommend the user of a known machine with SSL enabled." %}
+    Since some account credentials will be send by the agent, we strongly recommend the user of a known machine with SSL enabled.

-## Task management
+### Task management

-### Add authentication for remote devices (VMware)
+#### Add authentication for remote devices (VMware)

 Add an authentification :